 An appointed member of the Advisory Council whose term of office has expired shall continue to be a member of that board until she is reappointed or a successor is appointed.
 Within three (3) months of the expiry of a term of office of a member the Lieutenant-Governor in Council shall appoint or reappoint a member.

-Currently, the Provincial Advisory Council on the Status of Women is seeking to fill up to four positions through expressions of interest from individuals who possess the experience and skill-set identified in the board profile above.
+Currently, the Provincial Advisory Council on the Status of Women is seeking to fill one position through expressions of interest from individuals who possess the experience and skill-set identified in the board profile above.
 In particular, individuals with a background in any of the following are encouraged to apply: